 There are three categories of Recipes in ME, each with its own menu option as shown below:

-Menu Items: these are the actual products or plates shown on your menu, whether appetizers, salads, entrees, desserts, etc. These are sometimes called plating procedures, as they are often a description of how to assemble a final plate and will typically include the combination of other products and recipes.
-Each will show a plate cost, and for each one you can enter a menu price, so you can see the margin % on every plate.
+Menu Items: these are the actual items or “plates” shown on your menu as appetizers, salads, entrees, desserts, etc. These are sometimes called plating procedures, as they are often a description of how to assemble a final plate and will typically include the combination of multiple prepped items.
+Menu items are generally single servings of items as they would appear on your menu.

 |Recipe Category||Examples of possible Recipe Types (they will be different for everyone)|